kavan-soni/Universal-Vaccination-Passport/README.md

 **Abstract**: We will consume data from different home buying applications apply real time transformations using Kafka Streams.
 Use housing dataset and predict prices of homes in real time.
 Build a house predictor application that gives the price of house in real time.

 **Approach:** :
-1.Produce housing data into Kafka topic.
+1. Produce housing data into Kafka topic.
 Data can be from SQL or No SQL sources.
-2.Apply real time trasformation on the data using Kafka Streams.
+2. Apply real time trasformation on the data using Kafka Streams.
-3.Consume this data and train an ML model.
+3. Consume this data and train an ML model.
-4.Predict housing prices by querying the ML model.
+4. Predict housing prices by querying the ML model.
-5.Build a UI to select the houses and display the predicted price.
+5. Build a UI to select the houses and display the predicted price.

 **Persona:** Home Buyers